Homeschooling international status and statistics: Russia

 There are at least two forms of education that look like homeschooling.
 With "family education", homeschooled students are attached to a state-licensed school where they are allowed to participate in laboratory work and extracurricular activities, may use teacher support and the school library and do tests and exams in every subject.
 The local authorities are obliged to pay the parents some money, but no specific requirements exist.
 The formal, usually annual, interim examinations (Промежуточная Аттестация), even the online ones, are mandatory at least in the 4th and 9th grades.
 Many children finish a 9-year curriculum in less than 3 years.
-There is also a hybrid form of education, when the child can attend the classes of his choice and the rest of the subjects study on his own with school frequency not being compulsory and with full access to all the activities other can and with parents receiving free school books and with scholar tests (in the end of a cycle) being paid by national government.
+There is also a hybrid form of education, when the child can attend the classes of their choice and the rest of the subjects study on their own with school frequency not being compulsory and with full access to all the activities other can and with parents receiving free school books and with scholar tests (in the end of a cycle) being paid by national government.